 Make no mistake about it.
 Find out below if the barong you’re buying is the best for you:

 This is another feature that differentiates one barong from another.
 The type of yarn that varies in thickness, luster, and color must be considered along with the fabric fiber characteristics and the embroidery method (hand or machine) to create an impeccable piece.
 Hand embroidery often uses a thicker yarn with a classic vibe.
 Whereas, machine embroidery often uses thin and lustrous yarn with a modern vibe.
-A hand-embroidered barong that often displays intricate workmanship is definitely more expensive than a machine-embroidered barong.
+A hand-embroidered barong that displays intricate workmanship is definitely more expensive than a machine-embroidered barong.
 However, not all hand-embroidered barongs are impressive because the embroiderers have varying abilities.
 Computerized or automatic machine embroidery is another method that’s commonly used in budget barong embellishments.

 Cut and Construction